Strawberry Rhubarb Coffee Cake

 5. Pour into prepared pie crust and add top crust.

-9. Bake pie in preheated oven for 50-60 minutes or until crust is golden brown and a knife inserted in center of pie confirms that the rhubarb is tender.
+8. Bake pie in preheated oven for 50-60 minutes or until crust is golden brown and a knife inserted in center of pie confirms rhubarb is tender.

 Notes

 If you make the crust and pie in the same day, you could make the filling while the crust is resting in the fridge for an hour or so before rolling out.
-You can also use your favorite pie crust recipe, of course!
 Instead of a traditional top pie crust or lattice you could add a streusel/crumble, delicious and definitely the easiest option of the three.

 Nutrition Facts